-- Don’t approach dogs who are currently eating or feeding their puppies, they become aggressive to defend their food and/or young.
+- Don’t approach dogs currently eating or feeding their puppies; they become aggressive to defend their food and/or young.

-- Whenever you are going to approach a dog, make sure that you do so slowly and allow the dog to contact you at its own pace and comfort level.
+- Whenever you approach a dog, make sure that you do so slowly and allow the dog to contact you at its own pace and comfort level.

 - If a dog seems aggressive, don’t scream or run away.
 Try to stay calm, move slowly, and avoid making eye contact.

-There are some steps that you can take to treat a dog bite at home, but it is important to see a doctor after being bitten, especially if you do not know the dog that bit you.
-Dog bites are liable to cause infections and often require treatment with prescription antibiotics.
+You can take some steps to treat a dog bite at home, but seeing a doctor after being bitten is essential, especially if you do not know the dog that bit you.
+Getting attacked and bitten by a dog can result in a potential infection that often requires treatment with prescription dog bite antibiotics.